-Choose the style: Several styles are available that you can select from giving very different experiences, Thai massages are firm, stretching performed clothed and are for those who enjoy regular massage and firm pressure.
-Swedish, Holistic are more common styles offering a variety of pressures and strokes with some oil or massage cream, that leave you feeling relaxed, rejuvenated and refreshed.
-Kahuna and Lomi Lomi are oily, flowing, melodic massages for those in need of soft pressure for that pampered and loving experience.
+Choose the style: Several styles are available that you can select from giving very different experiences, Thai massages are firm, stretching received by you clothed and are for those who enjoy regular massage and firm pressure.
+Swedish and Holistic are more common styles offering a variety of pressures and strokes with some oil or massage cream, that leave you feeling relaxed, rejuvenated and refreshed.
+Hawaiian is an oily, flowing, melodic massage for those in need of gentle pressure for that meditative deep relaxation experience.

 What should I expect during and after my massage?

 A brief conversation about your general health and specific ailments, which I note down.
 I will give you space to undress, get onto the bed and cover yourself with a towel.
 Depending on what type of massage, I will start either at the feet or the head.
 I play soft music depending on your tastes and if I am at your place, you are more than welcome to arrange whatever relaxes you.

 Massage effects can range widely from total relaxation and euphoria, to significant detox.
 If you are accustomed to 60 minute massage then graduate yourself to longer massages over time.
 Changing swiftly could leave you feeling over tired or even stiff from the detox symptoms.
 To minimize these effects drinks lots of hot water with lemon following your massage.
 Soak in a Magnesium Chloride salt bath to increase the release of toxins and reduce your food and alcohol intake for around 6 hours.

 What should I prepare at home if you are coming to me?